 Photo by Brooke Cagle / Unsplash

-If you work or volunteer for an NDIS registered provider in a risk assessed role, you must have an NDIS Worker Screening Check.
-This includes people who are:
+An NDIS Worker Screening Check is mandatory if you work or volunteer for an NDIS registered provider in a risk-assessed role.
+This includes individuals who are:

-• involved in the direct delivery of specific supports or services to people with disability
+• Directly involved in delivering specific supports or services to people with disability.

 How can I apply for an NDIS Worker Screening Check?